Skip to content

 What Is Hardware Acceleration?

-Microsoft Edge uses a feature called hardware acceleration.
-When you turn it on, Edge moves graphics and text rendering work from your computer’s main processor (CPU) to your graphics card (GPU).
-This frees up your CPU to run other programs faster.
+Microsoft Edge includes a feature called hardware acceleration.
+Turning it on shifts graphics and text rendering from your computer’s main processor (CPU) to your graphics card (GPU).
+This frees up your CPU, allowing other programs to run more quickly.

 Why Disable Hardware Acceleration?